jckubik/rewardReady/README.md

 Rohit Rane: rohitrane@vt.edu

 ## Project status
-Project has just started for the implementation of desired features.
+In Progress: Project has just started for the implementation of desired features.